CharlesCreativeContent/argo-agents/README.md

 </summary>
 <br>

-- **Install the Akuity Agent add-on** - In the Install Akuity Agent pop-up screen, enter the name of your EKS cluster
+- **Install the Akuity Agent add-on**
+- In the Install Akuity Agent pop-up screen,  enter your EKS cluster name
-- click "Copy to Clipboard" on step 2.
+- Click "Copy to Clipboard" on step 2.

 <img src="https://docs.akuity.io/assets/images/eks_addon_akp_cluster_add_3-6176f1feefb71fe66c84c496660262db.png" alt="stuff">

-- Paste the copied command into your terminal and run it to apply the agent manifest.
+- Run the command in your terminal to apply the agent manifest.

 It will look something like this